 The first thing you notice when playing a CD is the sheer quantity of bass.
 Luckily, you can turn the D.Bass feature off, and click the bass down a couple of notches to something more reasonable.
 Still, the quality of low-notes through this system is on the fat and woolly side.

-Shuffle the pack The midrange, though, is nicely detailed and smooth.
+The midrange, though, is nicely detailed and smooth.
 True, the treble isn't as detailed as it could be, but the Panasonic admirably avoids harshness in the high notes.

 CD changers might seem a bit old-hat now, but it's still quite nice to have one, and you can shuffle all five-discs.
 There's no DAB tuner, but FM/AM is clear and detailed.
 There's also a USB input for playing back MP3 files.